-Hillside Festival happily accepts donations of any dollar amount (and we can accept e-transfers to [email protected]).
-Here are just a few of the initiatives you can choose to support.
+Hillside Festival happily accepts donations of any dollar amount (and we can accept e-transfers to [email protected] as well as donations through PayPal).
+On this page are just a few of the initiatives you can choose to support.

 Hillside runs year-round, and when we are not working at one of our two big festivals—Hillside Inside and the Summer Festival—we are planning them.
 Your monthly donations help to stabilize the organization, keeping the brainstorming and planning going even in the snowiest months of the year.
 Visit our Fundrazr page to set up recurring donations.